 Quick Answer

-Unicorn Magnum Mini Pepper Mill
+Unicorn 9-inch Magnum Plus Pepper Mill

 The Unicorn Magnum Mini Pepper Mill ($69) is the best manual pepper grinder for daily table use — the patented mechanism produces 40% more pepper per turn than standard mills, the adjustment range covers fine dust to coarse crack precisely, and the compact size keeps it close at hand.
 For budget buyers, the Cole & Mason Derwent set delivers precision at a lower price.